ViktorKuzmanov/Blog-website/README.md

 - Create page for every blog post dynamically using Express Route parameters;
 - Fetch blog posts data from MongoDB using Mongoose;
 - How to plagiarize code (Just kidding :D);

+This web application is in phase-out (The software may still be used but no further changes are made to it).